lindlab/lindlab.github.io/_members/EE_palaniappan.md

 twitter:
 github:
 orcid: 0009-0002-8327-026X
-description:"Shobini is currently pursuing a Bachelor's degree in Neuroscience with a minor in Biology at Georgia Tech.
+description: "Shobini is currently pursuing a Bachelor's degree in Neuroscience with a minor in Biology at Georgia Tech.
 She is interested in exploring microbial interactions and deepening her knowledge of microbiology."
 ---